Nadia Urbinati

-Nadia Urbinati is an Italian political theorist, the Kyriakos Tsakopoulos Professor of Political Theory at Columbia University.
+Nadia Urbinati (born 26 January 1955) is an Italian political theorist.
+She is the Kyriakos Tsakopoulos Professor of Political Theory at Columbia University.

 Personal life

 In 1989, she received her Ph.D. at European University Institute in Florence, Italy.
 She is also a naturalized US citizen.

 Academic work

 Urbinati specializes in modern and contemporary political thought and the democratic and anti-democratic traditions.
 She teaches at Columbia University where she co-chaired the Columbia University Faculty Seminar on Political and Social Thought.
 She is one of the longest-serving scholars of populism in modern academia.

 With Andrew Arato, she was the co-editor of Constellations: An International Journal of Critical and Democratic Theory.
 She is also a member of the Executive Committee of the Foundation Reset Dialogues on Civilization.

 Prior to Columbia, she was a member of the School of Social Sciences of the Institute for Advanced Study in Princeton, New Jersey and was a Laurance S. Rockefeller Visiting Fellow at the University Center for Human Values at Princeton.
-In Italy, Urbinati is permanent visiting professor at Pisa's Scuola Superiore de Studi Universitari e Perfezionamento Sant'Anna and has taught at Bocconi University in Milan, SciencesPo in Paris, and the University of Campinas in Brazil.
+In Italy, Urbinati is permanent visiting professor at Pisa's Scuola Superiore di Studi Universitari e Perfezionamento Sant'Anna and has taught at Bocconi University in Milan, Sciences Po in Paris, and the University of Campinas in Brazil.
+She co-authored The Anti-Egalitarian Mutation with Arturo Zampaglione.